EB888/kendama-hq-week4js/README.md

 _Have you ever been playing Kendama and thought to yourself, "I wish I had a badass profile on a webpage somewhere that showed everyone how Kewl I know I am."
 Your dreams have come true.
 With the advent of the Kendama HQ Technology, now everyone can have their own profile page to showcase their sweet skills, or just find new friends!
 <br>
 <br>
-The application allows users to view a list of all Kendama players in the system, and then filter that list by currently undecided criteria.
+The application allows users to view a list of all Kendama players in the system, as well as view a list of tricks that is filterable by difficulty.
 Simply click on one of the players listed, and you will be taken to their profile page!
 <br>
 <br>
-As an Admin, you are allowed to add new users to the system, as well as edit and delete currently existing users.
+As an Admin, you are allowed to add new users to the system, as well as edit and delete currently existing players.
 <br>
 <br>
-Other functionality includes an 'About' page if you are new to Kendama and wondering what the hell it is, as well as a page to a list of links to further exploration._
+Other functionality includes an 'About' page if you are new to Kendama and wondering what the hell it is, as well as a 'Links' page to allow you to explore further._

 <!-- | Behavior | Input Example  | Output Example  |
 |---|---|---|